mimoyer21/espn-ffb-historical-records-etl/README.md

 The Jayhawk Keeper League has been a fantasy football league (hosted on ESPN) among friends since 2008.
 There is no better way to promote friendly trash talking than to surface historical league-member performance, so that's what this pipeline does.
-_Note: this Airflow instance is set up in its most basic form, hosted locally using the default SQLite database and SequentialExecutor, so it is certainly not meant for production use._
+_Note: this Airflow configuration is Airflow in its most basic form, hosted locally using the default SQLite database and SequentialExecutor, so it is certainly not meant for production use._

 ## Steps: